niklas/MailFaKK2/README.markdown

 Motivation
 ==========

-After trying out several other gateways we did not find any which
+After trying out several other email to fax gateways we came to the conclusion that not any of them

  * does not need java
  * is compatible with asterisk 1.6
  * does not cost money
- * has no tests
+ * has tests
  * just works

+MailFaKK2 tries to live up to all these requirements.

 Installation